Are Mental Health Challenges Sin, Weak Faith, & Spiritual Warfare? No — Removing Stigma, Renewing Joyful Minds

 Sin?

 First, “sin” often has a lot to do with an identity-perception issue, more than extrinsic just behavior and rules (a longer topic).
 For now, if there is any sin (poor choices to cope), and from Scripture, it is all and always forgiven.
-Jesus forgave in many healing stories!
-Grace is also about the victory (we have in Christ) to unlearn negative coping.
+Jesus forgave in his ministry (Matthew 9:1-8, Luke 7:48; John 8:11) and afterwards gave the disciples the same forgiveness authority to minister — with healing (John 20:23; James 5:15).
+God’s grace is also about the victory (we have in Christ) to unlearn negative coping.

 Thus, we can respond by empowering His life and hope.